-With each and every $15 donation, we place a wreath on the grave of a fallen U.S. veteran.
+With each and every $15 sponsorship, we place a wreath on the grave of a fallen U.S. veteran.

-When you donate to WAA your money goes to a wreath first, and we operate on the small margin remaining after purchasing and placing that wreath.
+When you donate to WAA your money sponsors a veteran's wreath first, and we operate on the small margin remaining.

-- $0.86 of every dollar donated goes toward wreath sponsorships, shipping costs not covered by our trucking partners, and fundraising group paybacks.
+- $0.86 of every dollar donated goes toward wreath sponsorships, shipping costs not covered by our trucking partners, sponsorship group paybacks, and other program-related costs.

 WAA Annual Information